MarcoEng77/Transfer_Integral_scripts/README.md

-Random Walk on a hypercube edges equipped with Gibbsian of Griffith energy
+Random Walk on a hypercube, edge paths weighted using Griffith energy